-The Reverend Dr. Kendyl Gibbons is the 15th senior minister at All Souls Unitarian Universalist Church.
+The Reverend Dr. Kendyl Gibbons, Senior Minister is the 23rd settled minister at All Souls Unitarian Universalist Church.
 She is a lifelong Unitarian Universalist, a recognized leader in our continental Association, and past president of the Unitarian Universalist Ministers Association.
 Kendyl is a 1976 graduate of the College of William and Mary, with BAs in Religion and Sociology.
 She holds a Master’s degree from the University of Chicago Divinity School, and a Doctorate of Ministry from our UU seminary, Meadville/Lombard Theological School.

 Kendyl served as the minister of the DuPage Unitarian Universalist Church in Naperville, Illinois for fifteen years before being called to the First Unitarian Society of Minneapolis in 1998.
 In 2012 she was called as the senior minister at All Souls here in Kansas City.

 Kendyl has a long-standing commitment to theological education and the future of ministry.
 She has formally supervised more than twenty student ministry internships and been an informal teacher and mentor to dozens of seminarians.
 She has been an adjunct faculty member of the United Theological Seminary in the Twin Cities, and former Co-Dean and Mentor for the Humanist Institute.
 She currently teaches in the areas of worship and liturgy, and the dynamics of professional leadership, and serves as adjunct faculty at her alma mater, Meadville/Lombard Theological School in Chicago.